UFSCar-LaSID/weighted-sims-recommender/README.md

 # Weighted sims recommender

-Official repository for paper "Collaborative filtering through weighted similarities of user and item embeddings"
+Official repository for the paper "_Collaborative filtering through weighted similarities of user and item embeddings_", to be published at the 40th ACM/SIGAPP Symposium On Applied Computing (2025).

 ## Abstract

 In recent years, neural networks and other complex models have dominated recommender systems, often setting new benchmarks for state-of-the-art performance.
 Yet, despite these advancements, award-winning research has demonstrated that traditional matrix factorization methods can remain competitive, offering simplicity and reduced computational overhead.
 Hybrid models, which combine matrix factorization with newer techniques, are increasingly employed to harness the strengths of multiple approaches.
 This paper proposes a novel ensemble method that unifies user-item and item-item recommendations through a weighted similarity framework to deliver top-N recommendations.
 Our approach is distinctive in its use of shared user and item embeddings for both recommendation strategies, simplifying the architecture and enhancing computational efficiency.
 Extensive experiments across multiple datasets show that our method achieves competitive performance and is robust in varying scenarios that favor either user-item or item-item recommendations.
 Additionally, by eliminating the need for embedding-specific fine-tuning, our model allows for the seamless reuse of hyperparameters from the base algorithm without sacrificing performance.
 This results in a method that is both efficient and easy to implement.

+## Key achievements

+* Efficient ensemble method that combines user-item and item-item similarity to yield the recommendation;
+* Uses the same item and user embeddings for both types of similarity calculation;
+* Any vector representation can be employed, e.g., matrix factorization (ALS or BPR) and neural networks (RecVAE);
+* Marginal gains when fine-tuning the embeddings, allowing reuse of pre-trained embeddings.

+Below we present a summary of the method and the achieved results.
+More details can be found in the original paper.

 ## Visual representation